 3 – Eliminate tax deadline stress

 Procrastination leads to stress.
 Many people don’t enjoy doing taxes, so they stall any activity related to tax preparation.
 You have to gather tax documents from multiple sources, then complete IRS tax forms – which requires attention to detail and knowledge of the tax code.
 For those of us who don’t have the time or will to do this, it becomes a major stressor.

 Here’s the good news — you have access to help.
-Block Advisors now offers clients an optional Appointment Readiness consultation to review your life situation and ensure all tax documents are accounted for before your tax appointment.
-You will also have access to a tax organizer checklist so you can make sure you’ve collected all essential documents, item-by-item.
+Block Advisors now offers clients an Appointment Readiness consultation to review your life situation and ensure all tax documents are accounted for before your tax appointment.
+You will also get a 365 Tax Plan so you can make informed tax decisions year upon year.

 4 – Avoid the rush and get quick access to a tax advisor